 - the skin turning darker or too light

 You should be told how likely these complications are, and what could be done about them if they happen.

 Cosmetic procedures can sometimes go wrong and the results may not be what you expected.

 If you have laser skin lightening and are not happy with the results, or think the procedure was not done properly, you should take up the matter with the hospital or clinic where you were treated.

 It is best that you go back to the practitioner who treated you if you have any complications.
-If this is not possible, you can go to a GP or contact the NHS 111 service.
+If this is not possible, you can go to a GP or contact NHS 111.